flashieapp/invite-requests/README.md

-# invite-requests
+# Invite Requests
-Drop an issue here to request an invite!
+Drop an issue above to request an invite!